 The challenge was designing an experience that achieves this without feeling heavy-handed and that actually helps people get unstuck, so the app asks that you stop and think for 2 minutes (this can be skipped, which is one of the lessons from the testing sessions) and provides plenty of examples to help get the thinking going.

-Thrive will then show a list of all the goals and how close to achieving them a user is.
+Thrive will then show a list of all goals and how close to achieving them a user is.

 I wanted the app to provide a great experience so I’ve created designs for the empty states too and made sure users never feel lost or confused.

 The app also has a focus function meant to help beat procrastination.
-Once started, there’s no way to cancel this, even if the app is quit (only the app is locked though, users can still leave it and use their device).
+Once started, there’s no way to cancel this, even if the app is quit (only the app is locked though, users can still leave Thrive and use their device).

 This is perhaps the simplest section and it’s meant for jotting down quick thoughts throughout the day.
 I did want to add some extra value here so I thought of showing stats for how many ideas a user logged in total and whether they had some periods when they were more active.

-The decisions section is what I am most proud of and I think it’s a great example for how visualising difficult concepts in a clean interface can cut through the noise and make them seem simple.
+The decisions section is what I am most proud of and I think it’s a great example for how visualising difficult concepts in a clean interface can cut through the noise and make them simple.

 The way it works is that it will ask the user to first list all the options they are trying to decide between, then think of the parts of their lives the decision would impact (e.g. personal time, happiness, opportunities to develop) and finally rate each factor for each decision on a scale of 1 - 10 (e.g. if I take this job, my personal time will be 3 but my opportunities to grow and happiness will be 8).

 From a visual standpoint, I knew early on it would be important to colour code the different types of information you can organise with Thrive so that users can organise them better in their minds.
-I also wanted to use vibrant colours and engaging animations to help users feel hopeful about what they could achieve with this app.
+I also wanted to use vibrant colours and engaging animations to help users feel hopeful about what they can achieve with this app.

 I’ve only been learning to code for about 1.5 years in my spare time so I’m by no means an experienced developer.
-However, working on Thrive has been a great learning experience and it expanded my understanding of the Swift language and the iOS platform.
+But, working on Thrive has been a great learning experience and it expanded my understanding of the Swift language and the iOS platform.

 The app isn’t open source but I'd be happy to share the project.

 Publishing the app on the App Store was relatively easy since I already had some experience with what Apple’s review team looks for and what I can and can’t do with things like screenshots and the description.
-Initially the tagline was ‘the get your shit together app’ but the Editorial team asked me to change it if I wanted the app to be featured and I’ve come to see it as a way to make the app more approachable to everyone and left it like that.

 Launching on Product Hunt required some thinking: I picked Saturday, the least busy day, and asked all my friends to upvote it so it goes out of the bottom section.
 The PH algorithm looks at activity, not just upvotes so I made sure to reply to everyone who left a comment and save the feedback they shared in FeedBear.
 I believe having a video helped too.